Statutory planning subdivision

 Subdivision proposals often increase the number of people who could live in a community.
-CFA recommend that subdivisions are designed appropriately to consider bushfire hazard and emergency access.
+CFA recommends that subdivisions are designed appropriately to consider bushfire hazard and emergency access.

 Good subdivision design is an effective way of passively reducing risk in the event of an emergency.